 1. If I have more than one PB, can I pitch more than one?

 Yes!
-If you have 3 you can pitch each manuscript once in the morning (before 2 PM) and once in the evening (after 2 PM).
+You can pitch as many manuscripts as you have polished.
+But pitch each manuscript only twice.
+For example, if you have 3, you can pitch each manuscript once in the morning (before 2 PM) and once in the evening (after 2 PM).
 So that would mean you could post 6 total times. ( 3 manuscripts x 2 pitches each.)

 2. Twitter now allows pitches to be 280 characters.
 Can my pitch be up to 280 characters?